 Transportation modes and distances to the asphalt plant are considered foreground data.
+One-way transportation distances should be multiplied by 1.35 to account for empty back hauls.
 Module A2 shall include the following processes:

 - Transportation of asphalt binder from the asphalt terminal to the asphalt plant.
-If asphalt binder is sourced directly from a refinery, the refinery shall be used as the source destination for A2.
+If asphalt binder is sourced directly from a refinery, transportation from the refinery to the asphalt plant shall be included in A2.
 (Transportation of asphalt binder from the refinery to the asphalt terminal is part of the supply chain and is included in module A1). - Transportation of aggregates from the source (e.g., quarry, mine, gravel pit,) to the asphalt plant.
-If virgin aggregates are purchased from an aggregate terminal, A2 shall include the entire transport distance from the extraction or mining site to the asphalt plant. - Transportation of mix additives from the additive manufacturer to the asphalt plant. - Transportation of SM from the processing location to the asphalt plant.
-See Section 7.1.6 for system boundaries between product systems for secondary materials. - When RAP is processed or stored on site, the internal transportation distance shall be included (e.g., the distance from the RAP stockpile to the asphalt plant).
+If virgin aggregates are purchased from an aggregate terminal, A2 shall include the entire transport distance from the extraction or mining site to the asphalt plant. - Transportation of mix additives from the additive manufacturer to the asphalt plant. - Transportation of SM from the initial processing or storage location to the asphalt plant.
+See Section 7.1.6 for system boundaries between product systems for secondary materials. - If the initial processing or storage location for SM such as RAP and RAS is onsite, the A2 transport distance is assumed to be zero.
+Internal (on-site) transportation of RAP and RAS is accounted for through on-site mobile equipment fuel consumption (see Sections 7.1.7.2.4 and 7.2.1.2).